10 Best Figure Skates For under $200 (2023)

 There is also extra padding to reduce shock absorption.

-Recreational skates are softer, lighter, and break in easily.
+Recreational hybrid ice skates are softer, lighter, and break in easily.

 They often look like figure skates but lack the additional padding.